 - Salsa, chutney, ketchup, pickles: ½” (1 cm)

-As you go, make sure to wipe the rim of the jars with a clean, damp cloth.
+As you go, make sure to wipe the rims of the jars with a clean, damp cloth.
 Any residue could prevent the lid from sealing properly.

 Depending on the acidity of the recipe, the procedure will be different.

-Appropriate for: Naturally acidic foods (pH lower than 4.6, see table) or recipes that have added vinegar, lemon juice or lime juice.
+Boiling-water bath, appropriate for: Naturally acidic foods (pH lower than 4.6) or recipes that have added vinegar, lemon juice or lime juice.

 NOTE: 10 lb (69 kPa) is the pressure required if you live less than 300 metres (1,000 feet) above sea level.
 At higher altitudes, the required pressure is 15 lb (103 kPa), but the processing times remain the same.